 I think I could be an employee not a contractor

-Sham contracting happens when an employer attempts to disguise an employment relationship as an independent contracting arrangement.
+Sham contracting happens when an employer misrepresents to a worker that an employment relationship is an independent contracting arrangement when the employer doesn’t reasonably believe this.

 On this page: